SoftwareAG/c8y-docs/content/reference/device-management-library-bundle/connectivity.md

 **SmartREST example**

-The 111 static template is provided for devices to communicate their mobile information.
+The 111 static template is provided for devices to communicate their mobile information:

 `111,1234567890,8930000000000000459,54353`